johnsonjh/dps8m-proxy/README.md

 added in future updates:

-* The original software has features we have not yet re-implemented such as admin messaging, key remapping, pre-connect CAPTCHAs, link throttling, and RFC-1372 flow control.
+* The original software has features we have not yet re-implemented such as admin messaging, pre-connect CAPTCHAs, link throttling, and RFC-1372 flow control.
 * The **TELNET** features currently implemented are minimal—enough for supporting **DPS8M**.
 Improved protocol support is planned.